ted-spence-avalara/developer-dot/resources/digitaledition.md

   <li>Drop ship & fulfillment implications</li>
 </ul>

-**Interested in attending the premier event for transaction tax professionals in person?** Join us at CRUSH DC where we’ll share our vision for mastering tax trends over three days of networking, tech demos, learning labs, and knowledge sharing led by partners and experts from around the world.
-With the option of nine different session tracks, and over 100 sessions, we will dive into future trends, industry changes, and anticipated developments that affect the field of tax compliance, earning you up to 13.5 CPE hours.
-For more information visit [www.avalaracrush.com](https://www.avalaracrush.com).
+**Interested in attending the premier event for transaction tax professionals in person?** Join us at CRUSH DC where we’ll share our vision for mastering tax trends over three days of networking, tech demos, and knowledge sharing led by partners and experts from around the world.
+For more information visit [www.avalaracrush.com](https://www.avalaracrush.com) and quote promo code **CPA5**.

 <p class="btn-callout"><a href="http://www.avalaracrush.com/events/crush-dc-2018/event-summary-67b6e698ed174ce7bb0b602320e448d3.aspx" role="button">Learn more about CRUSH DC 2018 now!</a></p>